 A result of imbalance in the body

-Your autonomic nervous system has two modes, Sympathetic (fight or flight) and Parasympathetic (rest and digest).
-The sympathetic nervous system is designed to be ready for us to use in a life or death situation.
+Our autonomic nervous system has two modes, Sympathetic (fight or flight) and Parasympathetic (rest and digest).
+Your sympathetic nervous system is designed to be ready for us to use in a life or death situation.
 This causes a high heart rate, heightened mental awareness, and blood flow out of the internal organs to the muscles.
-The parasympathetic nervous system is designed to be used while we are going about our normal day.
+Your parasympathetic nervous system is designed to be used while we are going about our normal day.
 It helps with digestion, healing, immune system function, metabolism, hormonal control, etc.

 It is normal to have a fear of something bad that happened in your past.
-This is conditioning.
-You have good and bad conditioning that happen to you so that you can learn.
+This is conditioning and is designed to help, it can be good and bad.
+It is all designed to help you learn.
 But sometimes these events leave you in a constant state of anxiety.
 You may get stuck in a loop and keep reliving the event.
 When this happens, your nervous system thinks that the trauma is still happening!